 Valuation Using the Income Approach

-Combining information from all applicable approaches, the appraiser is then ready to stipulate an estimated market value for the property at hand.
-Note: While this amount is probably the most reliable indication of what a property is worth, it probably will not be the final sales price.
-There are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust an offer or listing price up or down.Regardless, the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than they could get back in the event they had to sell the property again.
+Combining information from all approaches, the appraiser is then ready to state an estimated market value for the property in question.
+Note: While this amount is probably the most accurate indication of what a house is worth, it probably will not be the price at which the property closes.
+Depending on the individual situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.Regardless, the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
 Here's what it all boils down to, an appraiser from T.H.E.
-Appraisers will guarantee you get the most fair and balanced property value, so you can make the most informed real estate decisions.
+Appraisers will help you discover the most fair and balanced property value, so you can make wise real estate decisions.